The current IAGA Statutes and By-Laws were adopted at the Joint IAPSO-IAMAS-IAGA Assembly in Cape Town, South Africa in 2017.

 - administrative arrangements in preparation for Assemblies and Executive Committee meetings;

-- publication and distribution electronically of IAGA News, series of Geomagnetic Indices for which IAGA has primary responsibility, or special publications;
+- publication and distribution electronically of IAGA News or special publications;

 - assistance for the President to attend IUGG Committee meetings and for IAGA officers to attend functions as the representative of IAGA when such officers have expressed in writing or electronically that they are unable to obtain the necessary support from other sources;

-- assistance for officers of IAGA, meeting organisers, and scientists to attend official administrative meetings or IAGA-sponsored scientific meetings when participation by such persons is judged by the Executive Committee to be essential for the success of the meeting and those persons have expressed in writing or electronically that they are unable to obtain the necessary support from other sources;
+- assistance for officers of IAGA, to attend official administrative meetings or IAGA-sponsored scientific meetings when participation by such persons is judged by the Executive Committee to be essential for the success of the meeting and those persons have expressed in writing or electronically that they are unable to obtain the necessary support from other sources;

 - minor administrative expenses requested by leaders of Divisions, Joint Bodies, and Interdivisional Bodies who have expressed in writing or electronically that they are unable to obtain the necessary support from other sources,